Macuyiko/blog/content/2020/2020_11_cellular_exploration4.md

 <div src="/iframes/cellular4/index-vel.html"
 	class="toggle" scrolling="no" frameborder="0" width="660" height="460"></div>

 One thing you'll notice is that water pixels will still glide along a surface without ever settling down.
-If you look closely, this actually also happens in Noita and even in the example we found previously (although it is hard to see due to the pixels being so small).
-To resolve this, we could have pixels settle down once they've moved (in the same row) for *n* steps, and bring them back to live of e.g. their neighborhood changes.
+If you look closely, this also sometimes happens in Noita and even in the example we found previously (although it is hard to see due to the pixels being so small).
+To resolve this, we could have pixels settle down once they've moved (in the same row) for *n* steps, and bring them back to life if e.g. their neighborhood changes.
 For now, we'll leave this is as.

 # Handling Densities